 Part of your credit score is determined by the age of the accounts on your credit report.
 So while canceling the card will save you the annual fee, it may also hurt your credit score because your oldest credit line will show up as closed.

 When does it make sense to upgrade to the Extra Credit Building + Rewards plan?

 At first, Extra’s rewards program sounds like a solid feature for those trying to build credit, as rewards are rarely offered to this target market.
-However, you’re paying an additional $4 monthly to earn these rewards.
+However, you’re paying an additional $5 per month or $50 per year to earn these rewards.

 Extra rewards can only be used at the Extra Store.
 For every dollar you spend, you earn five points, and five points are worth about 1 cent.
 The Extra Store offers a collection of gift cards, discounts to various merchants, and a limited selection of physical products (like AirPods, which they mention a lot in their marketing).

 If you spend $400 with your Extra card each month, you’ll earn the equivalent of $4 in rewards.
 That also means that cashing in for a $200 pair of AirPods requires $20,000 in spending.
-And remember: you’re paying a $4 per month fee the entire time you’re building up your point balance.
+And remember: you’re paying extra the entire time you’re building up your point balance.

 I’d take a pass on the rewards.
 Instead, if you think Extra is the right fit for you, focus on the credit-building aspects.
 Then, in just a few months, you may build your credit enough to get a true rewards credit card from a major bank.

 Many financial startups that offer banking services are not banks themselves.
 Instead, they are software companies that partner with banks and help facilitate transactions that provide value to users.
 This is true for Extra, which isn’t a bank itself but partners with Evolve Bank and Trust to facilitate transactions.

 Does Extra charge an overdraft fee or an ATM fee?